theankushjain/User-Role-Login_Backend/README.md

-"Best-Login-Back" is a backend boiler plate for a login system in Spring-Boot version 3.0.12
+"User-Role-Login_Backend" is a backend boiler plate for a login system in Spring-Boot version 3.0.12

 A PostGreSQL database named questiondb has been used.
 The credentials of which have been mentioned in application.properties